Thirumalliswari01/lead-form-validation-google-form/README.md

 - Emphasized that this project is useful for **interviews** with a section at the end.
 - Included **real-world problem-solving** context, which could be helpful for interviews.

-This version should help to make your README look more appealing and present your project effectively for interview purposes!
-Let me know if you need any more changes! 😊  it is okay